What Does NxGen MDx Screen For?

 Fragile X Tremor Ataxia Syndrome (FXTAS)

-Both male and female premutation carriers are at risk for developing a late onset (over 50) neurological condition called FXTAS.
-Individuals with FXTAS can develop trouble walking, leading to increased tendency to fall and subsequent dependence on walking aids.
+Both male and female premutation carriers (those with 55-200 CGG repeats) are at risk to develop a late onset (after age 50) neurological condition known as FXTAS.
+Individuals with FXTAS can develop trouble walking, leading to increased tendency to fall and subsequent use of walking aids.
 On average, male premutation carriers over age 50 have a 40% chance of developing FXTAS.
-The risk for female premutation carriers to develop FXTAS has not been defined; however, females seem to be at a lower risk of developing FXTAS when compared to males.
+The risk for female premutation carriers to develop FXTAS is not well-defined; however, females seem to be at a lower risk of developing FXTAS than males.

-Females who are premutation carriers are at an increased risk of developing Primary Ovarian Insufficiency (early menopause and reduced fertility, previously called POF).
-Approximately 1% of women in the general population develop Primary Ovarian I Insufficency (POI) while premutation carriers are estimated to have up to a 21% chance of developing POI.
-It is important to note that 5 to 10% of women with POI are able to conceive after receiving a diagnosis of POI.
+Females who are premutation carriers are at increased risk of POI (early menopause and reduced fertility).
+Approximately 1% of women in the general population develop POI, while premutation carriers have an up to 21% chance of developing POI.
+It is important to note that 5% to 10% of women with POI are able to conceive after receiving a diagnosis of POI.